-For this reason, losing this fat can have significant benefits for your health and well-being.
+For this reason, losing excess visceral fat can have significant benefits for your health.

 Studies show that added sugar has uniquely harmful effects on metabolic health (

-Liquid sugar is worse in this regard.
+If you’re trying to reduce your calorie intake, you may want to limit liquid sugar in particular.
 The brain doesn’t seem to register liquid calories in the same way as solid calories, so when you drink sugar-sweetened beverages, you end up eating more total calories (

-Try minimizing the amount of sugar in your diet and consider completely eliminating sugary drinks.
+Consider minimizing the amount of sugar in your diet and limiting your intake of sugary drinks.
 This includes sugar-sweetened beverages, sugary sodas, fruit juices, and various high sugar sports drinks.

 Read the labels to make sure products do not contain refined sugars.
 Even foods marketed as health foods can contain significant amounts of sugar.